 It’s the riding itself, the unpredictability the teamwork and the camaraderie that develops over a 52-day journey that’s tough, exciting and full of moments of overwhelming beauty and intensity.
 It’s sense of both individual accomplishment and shared experiences, that make the Trans Amazonian Challenge what it is.

 And what it is, is not just one of the coolest two-wheeled expeditions in all of South America, but the journey of an absolute lifetime.

 Other Things to Know

-For more practical info – prices, inclusions, accommodation, optional activities, and (maybe soon) a possible start date for 2020 (subject to change according to weather conditions), you’ll find most of what you need over at the Trans Amazonian Challenge tour page.
+For more practical info – prices, inclusions, accommodation, optional activities, and the start dates , you’ll find most of what you need over at the Trans Amazonian Challenge tour page.

 Written by: Fiona Davies (extreme pillion rider and adventure travel writer)